jvdhorn/decaf/README.md

 # diffuse
-Python package for simulating diffuse scattering of X-rays by protein crystals
+Python package for simulating diffuse scattering of X-rays in protein crystals